 - Spices – Ground cumin, chili powder, oregano, smoked paprika, sea salt

-- Great Northern White beans – I’ve used canned white beans to keep it easy, but you could absolutely cook your own white beans.
+- Great Northern White beans – I’ve used canned great northern beans to keep it easy, but you could absolutely cook your own white beans.
 You’ll need about 9 cups beans total.
 You could also use white navy beans, white kidney beans, or cannellini beans.
+When the creamy white beans are blended, it gives the whole chili a creamy texture, without needing any dairy.

-- Broth – I’ve used a vegetable broth to keep this white chili vegetarian, but you could also use chicken broth or chicken bone broth for a richer flavor if you prefer.
+- Broth – I’ve used a vegetable broth to keep this white chili vegetarian, but you could also use vegetable stock, chicken broth, or chicken bone broth for a richer flavor if you prefer.

 - Corn – I’ve used frozen corn, but you can also use canned corn (rinse) or fresh corn of the cob.